 When any person on campus becomes aware of a situation that is an uncertain emergency (e.g., unfamiliar sounds coming from a mechanical area, activity in a building that would typically be locked) he/she should:

-In either situation, Campus Security will then notify the designated campus contact according to the situation.
+In either situation, Campus Safety will then notify the designated campus contact according to the situation.
 Should the emergency have the potential of becoming a crisis, the Crisis Management Coordinator (CMC) will be contacted.
 The CMC, in consultation with either a Crisis Management Team (CMT) member and/or the President (when appropriate and possible), will determine whether the situation is an emergency or a crisis.